oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * The **Common Content** layer defines the structure of Commands and Responses and a set of common language elements used to construct them.
 * The **Function-specific Content** layer defines the language elements used to support a particular cyber defense function.
 An Actuator profile defines the implementation conformance requirements for that function.
 Producers and Consumers will support one or more profiles.

-The components of a Command are an Action (what is to be done), a Target (what is being acted upon), an optional Actuator (what is performing the command), and Command Arguments, which influence how the Command is to be performed.
+The components of a Command are an Action (what is to be done), a Target (what is being acted upon), an optional Actuator (what is performing the Command), and Command Arguments, which influence how the Command is to be performed.
 An Action coupled with a Target is sufficient to describe a complete Command.
 Though optional, the inclusion of an Actuator and/or Command Arguments provides additional precision to a Command.

 The components of a Response are a numerical status code, an optional status text string, and optional results.
 The format of the results, if included, depend on the type of Response being transferred.